 INTENSE STUDY WITH ME: 8 HOUR EASTER HOLIDAY EDITION!
 (Serious revision motivation!) | Revision With Eve

 Eight hours of studying while on holiday?
-Eve Bennett is stronger than all of us, but, luckily, we can all benefit from her self-control.
-She covers several different types of study tasks over the course of the day, from annotating Shakespeare to practicing Spanish flashcards.
+Eve Bennett is stronger than all of us, but luckily we can all benefit from her self-control.
+She covers several different types of study tasks over the course of the day, from annotating Shakespeare to practising Spanish flashcards.

 Study With Me: 4h Productive After School | Shannon Nath

-We were mesmerized the moment Shannon Nath started writing out her schedule on her perfectly picturesque study planner.
+We were mesmerised the moment Shannon Nath started writing out her schedule on her perfectly picturesque study planner.
 She alternates between explaining her tasks and showing herself completing them with delightful handwriting.

 We don’t know exactly what colour code she’s using for her notes, but whatever her strategy is, it’s giving us serious aesthetics envy.
 It’s both satisfying and inspiring to watch her be so productive in this video – we wish we crossed off that many items off our to-do lists!

 Productive Lil Study With Me Pomodoro Style 👏 What is Pomodoro Technique & How to Use it | UnJaded Jade